 Fiona Dawson started the TransMilitary project in 2012 to create visual media for transgender service members and veterans to be seen and heard.
-In 2015, with her co-producers Jamie Coughlin and Gabe Silverman of SideXSide Studios she directed the short opinion documentary, Transgender, at War and in Love for The New York Times.
-This Op Doc was a huge success, becoming one of The New York Times' most viewed online short films.
+In 2015 she directed the short opinion documentary, Transgender, at War and in Love for The New York Times.
+This Op Doc was a huge success, becoming one of The Times' most viewed online short films.
 Furthermore, Fiona was given The White House LGBT Champions of Change award, the film won The White House News Photographers Association's Best Documentary, was nominated for a GLAAD Award in the Outstanding Digital Journalism – Multimedia category, and was a nominee for "Outstanding Short Documentary" in the 37th Annual News & Documentary Emmy® Awards.

 Commissioned by The New York Times, directed and produced by TransMilitary creator Fiona Dawson in partnership with Gabriel Silverman and Jamie Coughlin of SideXSide Studios, Transgender, at War and in Love was released June 4, 2015 as part of The Times' editorial series Transgender Today.

 In this 12 minute documentary, SPARTA members Logan Ireland (Air Force) and his fiancée, Laila Villanueva (Army) came out publicly as being transgender.